aradzie/keybr.com/docs/translations_report.md

 * *Average accuracy*
 * *Underline cursor*
 * *Relative Accuracy*
+* *Add repeating words:*
 * *Relative Typing Speed*
 * *Key Frequency Heatmap*
 * *Key Frequency Histogram*
 * *Key Typing Speed Histogram*
 * *Keyboard hardware emulates layout*
 * *Show a guided tour with help slides.*
-* *Switch the current interface layout.*
 * ...

 # Simplified Chinese

-Translated: 422 messages, 5094 words
+Translated: 420 messages, 5063 words

-Untranslated: 6 messages, 60 words
+Untranslated: 8 messages, 90 words

 * *Top accuracy*
 * *M|T|W|T|F|S|S*
 * *Average accuracy*
 * *Relative Accuracy*
+* *Add repeating words:*
 * *This is a histogram of the accuracies of all users, and your...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*

 # Traditional Chinese

-Translated: 419 messages, 5075 words
+Translated: 417 messages, 5044 words

-Untranslated: 9 messages, 79 words
+Untranslated: 11 messages, 109 words

 * *Books*
 * *Top accuracy*